Embodied-AI-Team/EAGANet/README.md

 ## About the paper

-GAAGNet is being submitted to the IEEE Transactions on Instrumentation & Measurement journal.
+EAGA-Net is being submitted to the Advanced Engineering Informatics.

 ## About this repository